Easy Homemade Bubble Recipe with Glycerin for Giant Bubbles!

 Bubble Mixture Ingredient Options

-Do a search for giant bubble recipes online, and you will find a variety of recipes with a combination of some of the following ingredients;
+Search for giant bubble recipes online, and you will find a variety of recipes with a combination of some of the following ingredients;

 - corn syrup